-To support communications between web-based NEAs and the Nymi Band, the environment requires an NES server and a centralized Nymi Agent that is accessible from the iOS devices.
+To support communications between your web-based application and the Nymi Band, ensure that iOS devices can access the machines on which you installed the NES application and the centralized Nymi Agent.
 Additionally, you must install the Nymi Application on each iOS device.
 Nymi Connected Worker Platform-Deployment Guide provides more information.